Student Support (Postgraduate)

 Appointments with the Student Support Counsellors are professional and confidential and you can get support for a range of issues such as

-If you are a current student, you can access a range of services online through the Student Counselling site, the Wellbeing site and the Student Support site.
-These web pages will help you to book a session with a counsellor, find information and tips on improving mental health and wellbeing, as well as where to go for specialised support and help on a wide range of subjects, from fitness and mental health to bereavement and LGBTQ+ support groups.
+If you are a current student, you can access a range of services online through the Student Support site.
+This web page will help you to book a session with a counsellor, and Wellbeing/Welfare Advisors find information and tips on improving mental health and wellbeing, as well as where to go for specialised support and help on a wide range of subjects, from fitness and mental health to bereavement and LGBTQ+ support groups.

 For more information please contact email@example.com.